-In total 32km of tunnels are being constructed deep below the road network, which will carry high voltage electricity cables.
+In total 32km of tunnels have been constructed deep below the road network, which carry high voltage electricity cables.

 Most of the electricity supply in London is transmitted through underground cables, traditionally found just below the road surface.
 Work to maintain them is carried out at street level and can be disruptive.

-By housing new electricity cables in deep underground tunnels, there will be a number of benefits:
+By housing new electricity cables in deep underground tunnels, there are a number of benefits:

 Less disruption during construction

 Future repairs and maintenance work can be carried out without disrupting traffic, residents and businesses